Media Freedom - Balkanmedia

 Defamation was decriminalised in 2005 (effectively in 2010) and has since then been treated as a matter of civil law.
 Disturbingly, defamation came back to the spotlight in late 2013 when the criminal code was hastily amended without public consultation to inter alia re-criminalise libel.
 After a series of outraged statements by local NGOs, foreign embassies and international organisations raising awareness for this serious development, the parliament temporarily backed away from the proposed amendments.
 According to IREX, in 2018, “members of the ruling party invoked the need to reintroduce penalties for 'defamation of the country,' which would apply mainly to journalists”.
 These instances, however, show that gains in media freedom can easily be outdone and need to be safeguarded, and are especially endangered by unstable governments

 Sometimes, existing regulations are not properly implemented.
 The Freedom of Information Act governing the access to public information was enacted in 2001, but authorities often stubbornly refused requests for information directly or indirectly – with potential consequences for journalistic practice.
-The 2019 IREX reports collects that the – theoretical – progressive legal situation is often undermined by authorities in practice by paralysing the media’s information procurement.
+The 2019 IREX report concludes that the – theoretical – progressive legal situation is often undermined by authorities in practice by paralysing the media’s information procurement.
 For instance, journalistic requests are often processed with massive time delay or even rejected because of GDPR concerns.

 Verbal and physical attacks against journalists

 The political situation in Romania over the past years has been quite tumultuous.
-In the course of the unrest, journalists have been subjected to on-going harassment, especially by authorities, according to the 2019 IREX report, leading to a tensed environment in the media landscape.
+In the course of the unrest, journalists have been subjected to on-going harassment, especially by authorities, according to the 2019 IREX report, leading to a tense environment in the media landscape.
 While IREX noticed a “harsher tone toward journalists” and stated that ruling parties increasingly tend to pick government-friendly media outlets while rejecting interviews requested by others, RWB warns that “the attitude towards journalism and free speech that prevails within the state and the political class continues to encourage censorship and self-censorship”.
 During the anti-government protests in August 2018, several journalists were targeted by the police using tear gas and other weapons.

 Media subjected to political and economic interests

 Next to financial insecurity in the light of the economic crisis, political and industrial interests influence the reporting of media outlets.
 Political conflicts are usually played out in the media, with the public media frequently siding with the government line, while privately owned media support their owner’s interests.
 “Although the media environment is relatively free and pluralistic, key outlets remain controlled by businessmen with political interests, and their coverage is highly distorted by the priorities of the owners”, Freedom House finds.
-Media ownership is thus a contested issue in Romania, and the increasing concentration of media outlets in the hands of one political camp has vast impact on the press freedom in Romania.
+Media ownership is thus a contested issue in Romania, and the increasing concentration of media outlets in the hands of one political camp has a vast impact on the press freedom in Romania.

 Thus, despite Romania’s high scores in press freedom rankings, reasons to worry about the health of the country’s media situation remain plentiful.
+In 2021, Freedom House highlights that some of the key outlets are continuously controlled by businessmen who tend to have political interests.

 - Reporters Without Borders, World Press Freedom Index 2020